xpqz/dyalog-docs/dotnet-interface/docs/writing-net-classes/assemblies-namespaces-and-classes.md

 <h1> Assemblies, Namespaces and Classes</h1>

-To create a .NET class in Dyalog APL, you simply create a standard APL Class and export the workspace as a *Microsoft .NET Assembly (*.dll)*.
+To create a .NET class in Dyalog, you simply create a standard APL Class and export the workspace as a *Microsoft .NET Assembly (*.dll)*.

 .NET Classes are organised in .NET Namespaces.
 If you wrap your Class (or Classes) within an APL namespace, the name of that namespace will be used to identify the name of the corresponding .NET Namespace in your Assembly.